mmartinez12/password-generator/README.md

-# Password Generator Starter Code
+# Password Generator

+This is an application that generates a password based on length and character type inputs from the user.